-A clear articulation of corporate strategy and capital allocation provide a clear sense of the direction a company intends to take.
-Regular and proactive monitoring, including open and purposeful dialogue with investee companies, enables us to determine whether the board is fulfilling its mandate to shareholders and, ultimately, whether an investment remains appropriate.
+A clear articulation of corporate strategy and capital allocation provides a clear sense of the direction a company intends to take.
+Regular and proactive monitoring, including open and dialogue with investee companies, enables us to determine whether the board is fulfilling its obligation to shareholders and, ultimately, whether an investment remains appropriate.

-The Investment Team monitors the share price of all investee companies daily.
+The Investment Committee monitors the share price of all investee companies daily.
 In addition, the team monitors all market announcements including daily market news, Annual Reports, other circulars and general meeting resolutions.
-The team's research methodology focuses mainly on the following areas: price momentum, value and long-term growth and positive news flow.
-The results of this monitoring process are brought to the attention of the Investment Committee allowing discussion of any corporate governance issues that may arise.
+The team's research methodology focuses mainly on the following areas: price momentum, value and long-term growth potential and positive news flow.
+The results of this monitoring process are reviewed at the weekly Investment Committee meeting, which allows discussion of any corporate governance issues that may arise.

-In addition to the Investment Team's monitoring efforts, the ESG team conducts ongoing monitoring of portfolio companies throughout the year, linked to the results cycle and other company statements.
-Companies are monitored against their own KPIs and occasionally the ESG team needs to seek additional information when following progress on issues where companies do not publish data.
-The ESG Team also seeks to monitor press coverage of portfolio companies.
-Any new concerns or ideas are communicated to the Investment Team.
+In addition to the Investment Committee's monitoring efforts, the ESG Committee conducts ongoing monitoring of portfolio companies throughout the year, linked to the results cycle and other company statements.
+Companies are monitored against their own KPIs and occasionally the ESG Committee needs to seek additional information when following progress on issues where companies do not publish data.
+The ESG Committee also monitors press coverage of portfolio companies.
+Any new concerns or ideas are communicated to the Investment Committee.

-Prior to investing in a new company, the Investment Team meets with management of the company.
-As a minimum, the Team additionally meets with management and/or the Investor Relations department of larger companies following company results.
+Prior to investing in a new company, the Investment Committee meets with management of the company and, as a minimum, will meet with management and/or the Investor Relations department of larger companies following company results.
 A record of all interactions with companies is maintained.

-The monitoring process also may include:
+The monitoring process may include:

-- Engaging in specific discussions with companies on material topics, including: strategy, performance and non-financial matters (such as environmental, social and corporate governance factors; capital structures; board performance and understanding how boards are fulfilling their responsibilities; succession planning; remuneration; and culture); or - Meetings with remuneration committee chairman (in particular where the company is reviewing its remuneration policy, or prior to general meetings where sensitive or contentious resolutions are being put to shareholders to vote on); or - Corresponding with the company board (non-executive directors) in instances where issues have been raised with management, but where progress on these issues is inadequate.
+• Engaging in specific discussions with companies on material topics, including: strategy, performance and non-financial matters (such as environmental, social and corporate governance factors; capital structures; board performance and understanding how boards are fulfilling their responsibilities; succession planning; remuneration; and culture); or

+• Meetings with remuneration committee chairman (in particular where the company is reviewing its remuneration policy, or prior to general meetings where sensitive or contentious resolutions are being put to shareholders to vote on); or

+• Corresponding with the company board (non-executive directors) in instances where issues have been raised with management, but where progress on these issues is inadequate.

 To ensure success over the long-term, company boards must consistently maintain satisfactory standards expected of them by customers, shareholders and the reasonable expectations of employees, as well as acting responsibly towards society as a whole.
-We expect the boards of our investee companies to comply with the Code, or its equivalent in the relevant jurisdiction, and with the spirit of them too.
-It is incumbent on a company to explain the rationale for diverging from the Code's (or its equivalent) principles and, subject to this explanation, we will determine the appropriateness of the divergence on a case-by-case basis.
+We expect the boards of our investee companies to comply with the spirit and intent of the Code, or its equivalent in the relevant jurisdiction.
+It is incumbent on a company to explain the rationale for diverging from the Code's (or its equivalent) principles and, subject to this explanation, we will determine the appropriateness of a divergence on a case-by-case basis.
 On occasion, we may support resolutions that are not compliant with the appropriate code, which we believe are the right course.
 An explanation of the rationale of our thought process will be provided in those circumstances.